aws-powertools/powertools-lambda-typescript/packages/idempotency/README.md

 ## Intro

 This package provides a utility to implement idempotency in your Lambda functions.
-You can either use it to wrap a function, or as Middy middleware to make your AWS Lambda handler idempotent.
+You can either use it to wrap a function, decorate a function, or as Middy middleware to make your AWS Lambda handler idempotent.

 The current implementation provides a persistence layer for Amazon DynamoDB, which offers a variety of configuration options.
 You can also bring your own persistence layer by extending the `BasePersistenceLayer` class.